stakovicz/ux-collection/README.md

 ### Extend the default behavior

-Stakovicz UX Collection allows you to extend its default behavior using a custom Stimulus controller:
+Symfony UX Form Collection allows you to extend its default behavior using a custom Stimulus controller:

 ```js
 // mycollection_controller.js